Frequently Asked Questions about Royal Jelly

 Q – What is Royal Jelly? –

-A – Quite simply, royal jelly is a creamy yellow substance secreted by worker bees in the beehive for the nourishment of the Queen bee. (secretion from the hypopharyngeal glands located on either side of the head of a bee).
+A – Quite simply, it is a creamy yellow substance secreted by worker bees in the beehive for the nourishment of the Queen bee. (secretion from the hypopharyngeal glands located on either side of the head of a bee).

 Q – What is a Queen Bee?

 A – The Queen starts life in the hive just like any worker/nurse bee.
 She is selected randomly by the workers for Queen status, and fed an exclusive diet of royal jelly.
 The diet then turns her into the remarkable being that she is, living forty times longer than the worker bees.
-So it is the royal jelly that make the queen bee, she is not born as royalty!, she is made that way by her exclusive diet.
+So it is this special substance which makes the queen bee, she is not born as royalty!, she is made that way by her exclusive diet.

 Q – How is it collected? –

 A – it is only present in the hive in very small quantities.
-Accessing it requires a similar approach to removal of other hive substances, but in the case of royal jelly collection it is much more involved.
+Accessing it requires a similar approach to removal of other hive substances, but in a much more involved process.
 The Queen is removed from the hive, providing access to the queen larvae cells which are cut away by the beekeeper in order to access the royal jelly.

 Q – What is in it? –

-A – Royal jelly contains lipids, minerals, vitamins (A, C, E, and B), amino acids, sugars, sterols, phosphorus, fatty acids, acetylcholine, nucleic acids, gelatin, gamma globulin, decanoic acid (an anti-bacterial and anti-fungal component), and several components which are unidentified and therefore cannot be recreated in a lab.
+A – Lipids, minerals, vitamins (A, C, E, and B), amino acids, sugars, sterols, phosphorus, fatty acids, acetylcholine, nucleic acids, gelatin, gamma globulin, decanoic acid (an anti-bacterial and anti-fungal component), and several components which are unidentified and therefore cannot be recreated in a lab.

 Q – What’s the difference between fresh and freeze-dried royal jelly ?

-For more information on royal jelly we recommend that you download our free ebook [download ebook]
+For more information on bee products we recommend that you download our free ebook [download ebook]